Chief Operating Officer

 From 2001 to 2007, Kearney served as founder and principal of the Hesed Group in Abilene, Texas.
 The Hesed Group is a behavioral health care management and operations firm, dedicated to bringing outcome effective, cost-efficient mental health and substance abuse services to underserved areas.
 Kearney has also directed behavioral health facilities in Kansas, Illinois, Virginia and Maryland.

-He has a master's degree in human development from the University of Maryland, a master's degree in theology from Washington Theological Union, and a bachelor's degree in philosophy from St. Joseph's Seminary College.
+He has a doctoral degree in Christian Spirituality and a master's degree in theology from Washington Theological Union, a master's degree in human development from the University of Maryland, and a bachelor's degree in philosophy from St. Joseph's Seminary College.

 Jennifer Elliott, RN